bryanherger/vertica-java-udl/README.md

 # vertica-custom-udparsers
 Custom UDParser extensions for Vertica developed in Java.
-Currently adds support for XML types.
-FIX coming soon.
+Currently adds support for XML and FIX types.
 ## Building
 It's recommended that you install the Oracle JDK and configure Vertica to use that JVM.
 Clone the repository as dbadmin.